 Driving on rural roads often requires you to anticipate potential dangers, so having an instructor to guide you can be reassuring.

-On your Pass Plus, you will be given tips on how to tackle blind bends and sharp corners, respond to animals in the road and overtake slow-moving traffic like tractors, horse riders and cyclists.
+On your Pass Plus, you will be given tips on how to tackle blind bends and sharp corners, respond to animals on the road and overtake slow-moving traffic like tractors, horse riders and cyclists.

 Depending on what time of year you take your driving test, you may or not experience driving in the dark.
 As there is no requirement to drive in the dark to pass your test, it can be something that passes you by.